Paper for colored pencil drawing

 Technically, your 130 gsm paper might also be alright for creating fine art drawings in colored pencils, depending on how many layers of colored pencil you apply.
 Lighter paper may warp slightly if too many layers of colored pencil are applied, especially if you use heavy pressure when applying your layers (which is something I often do to build up the colors).
 The paper may appear to buckle and wave if this is the case (which has happened to me when drawing lots of layers on paper that is 130 gsm or lighter).

 For creating fine art drawings with colored pencils, I'd generally recommend heavier paper that is at least 160 gsm or higher.
-For example, my favorite paper for colored pencils, Strathmore ArtAgain Paper, is 160 gsm, but I have also enjoyed creating colored pencil drawings on much heavier 300 lb smooth watercolor paper (which is about 5 times thicker and stronger than your 130 gsm sketchbook paper).
+For example, my favorite paper for colored pencils, Strathmore ArtAgain Paper (see below), is 160 gsm, but I have also enjoyed creating colored pencil drawings on much heavier 300 lb smooth watercolor paper (which is about 5 times thicker and stronger than your 130 gsm sketchbook paper).
 These papers have never buckled or warped after I applied many heavy layers of colored pencil.

 Heavier paper won't bend or crease as easily as the lighter paper, in case of an accident or mishandling of the artwork.
 Plus, the heavier drawing paper is able to withstand more erasing and reworking.
 For these reasons, heavier drawing paper is recommended for creating fine art drawings.

 When looking for drawing paper for creating fine art drawings, be sure to choose one that is labeled archival or acid-free.
 These are the longest-lasting papers you can buy for drawing.
 If the paper is not labeled as archival or acid-free, that means that it contains acids (as most normal papers do) that will, over time, turn the paper yellow and/or fade and deteriorate, along with your artwork.
 If you plan to sell your drawings, then definitely use paper that is archival and acid-free.